Morelia: History

 Human settlements in the Guayangareo Valley in which Morelia is located have been dated back as far as the 7th century.
 Artifacts found here have shown Teotihuacán culture influence on early cultures in this area.
 In the 12th century, the Purépecha arrived in the valley.
 They dominated it politically for the rest of the pre-Hispanic period but did not build any major settlements here.
 Between the 12th and the 15th centuries, Matlatzincas moved into the area with permission of the Purépechas, who were based around nearby Pátzcuaro Lake.
 The main Matlatzinca settlement was where Júarez Plaza in the city is today.

 The Spanish pushed into the Guayangareo Valley between 1525 and 1526, headed by Gonzalo Gómez.
 In the 1530s, the area was evangelized by Franciscans such as Juan de San Miguel and Antonio de Lisboa.

 What would become the city of Morelia was founded by Viceroy Antonio de Mendoza and a number of encomenderos in 1541, who first named it Nueva Ciudad de Michoacán (New City of Michoacán).
-The newly founded settlement grew quickly, prompting Vasco de Quiroga to go to Spain and procure for rival settlement Pátzcuaro the title of city and a seal, to prevent “new city” from becoming the capital of Michoacán.
+The newly founded settlement grew quickly, prompting Vasco de Quiroga to go to Spain and procure for rival settlement Pátzcuaro the title of city and a seal, to prevent the “new city” from becoming the capital of Michoacán.
 The action also required that the new settlement change its name to Guayangareo.
 In 1545, Guayangareo gained city status from Charles V with the name of "Valladolid," after the hometown of Antonio de Mendoza.
 This was part of a power struggle between Antonio de Mendoza and Vasco de Quiroga over the province of Michoacán.
 During Quiroga's lifetime, he managed to keep political and ecclesiastical power in Pátzcuaro despite the viceroy's and encomenderos’ objections.
 Quiroga died in 1565, however, and by 1580, both political and religious authority (Episcopal see) had been transferred to the city of Valladolid, moving the College of San Nicolás, which Vasco founded and laying the groundwork for establishing a new cathedral for the province.

 The 17th century saw growth for Valladolid, with the construction of the cathedral and aqueduct.
-The cathedral was begun in 1640 (finished in 1744) and the aqueduct in 1657.
+The cathedral was begun in 1660 (finished in 1744) and the aqueduct in 1657.
 Both of these structures would later be worked on in the 18th century by Master Architect of Valladolid, Diego Durán.
 During the 17th century, many of the city's large churches and monasteries were established, such as the monasteries of San Francisco, San Agustin, El Carmen, and La Merced as well as the convents of Las Rosas, Las Monjas and Capuchinas.
 Churches include La Compañía, San Juan, and La Cruz, but the most important structure built during this time period was the cathedral.
 The location of this cathedral defined the composition and development of the city from then on.